-It now remains to introduce the dual notion of the pullback, which we call the {\it pushforward of the quantum process} $\Theta$.
+It now remains to introduce the dual notion of the pullback, which we call the \textit{pushforward} of the quantum process $\Theta$.
 The pushforward

-of the quantum process $\Theta$ over the quantum state $\rho$ is defined as the adjoint of the pullback \eqref{def:pullback} regarding the inner products on the localized observable spaces.
+of $\Theta$ over $\rho$ is defined as the Hilbert-space adjoint of the pullback \eqref{def:pullback} regarding the inner products on the space of local observables.
 More explicitly, the pushforward \eqref{def:pushforward} is uniquely characterized by the relation